McKenna–McBride Royal Commission

-The Royal Commission on Indian Affairs (commonly known as the McKenna–McBride Commission; originally titled the Commission Respecting Indian Lands and Indian Affairs Generally in the Province of British Columbia) was a joint federal and provincial royal commission established in 1912 to resolve the "Indian reserve question" or "Indian land question" in British Columbia.
+The Royal Commission on Indian Affairs for the Province of British Columbia (commonly known as the McKenna–McBride Commission) (Note: Originally titled the Commission Respecting Indian Lands and Indian Affairs Generally in the province of British Columbia) was a joint federal and provincial royal commission established in 1912 to resolve the "Indian reserve question" or "Indian land question" in British Columbia.

 It is referred to as the McKenna–McBride Commission after the two men who signed the agreement that created it in 1912: federal commissioner Joseph McKenna and BC Premier Richard McBride.
-The Commission was chaired by Nathaniel Whitworth White, and, along with McKenna, included the following commissioners: James Andrew, Edward Ludlow Wetmore, Samurez Carmichael, James Pearson Shaw, and Day Hort MacDowall.
+The commission was chaired by Nathaniel Whitworth White, and, along with McKenna, included the following commissioners: James Andrew, Edward Ludlow Wetmore, Samurez Carmichael, James Pearson Shaw, and Day Hort MacDowall.
 The commissioners travelled throughout the province for 3 years gathering evidence from Indigenous and non-Indigenous people on the adequacy of reserves.

 On July 19, 1924, an amended McKenna–McBride Commission was adopted and applied as the B.C.
 Indian Lands Settlement Act.

 The McKenna-McBride Commission had a significant impact on Aboriginal reserve lands by adding to, reducing, and eliminating reserves throughout the province.
 In total, reserve land was removed in 35 places from 23 Bands.

 History

 Background

 With encroachment on their traditional territories, First Nations in British Columbia continued to fight for a fair settlement of their land and title rights.
 In an attempt to conclusively resolve the so-called "Indian Question", the Royal Commission on Indian Affairs was established as a joint federal and provincial commission.

-The primary goal of the Commission was "to adjust the acreage of Indian reserves in British Columbia."
+The primary goal of the commission was "to adjust the acreage of Indian reserves in British Columbia."
 The governments believed that if additional reserves were set aside for them, First Nations bands would be satisfied.